 Training indoors removes all the outdoor-related dangers such as traffic, dangerous roads, or climate extremes, making it favourable for individuals living in areas not suitable to cycling outside at certain times of the year.
 It also provides an alternative to heading out alone in the dark in areas that are not completely safe.

 Paired with contemporary smart turbo trainers, software is able to precisely control the resistance, which is increasingly beneficial when performing interval workouts.
 You are also not limited by local terrain.
-Smart trainers linked to online training platforms allow you to complete intervals using 'ERG' mode (you set the power you would like to ride at, and the smart trainer will keep you locked at that wattage, no matter your cadence), all you need to do is keep the pedals turning.
+Smart trainers linked to online training platforms allow you to complete intervals using 'ERG' mode, all you need to do is keep the pedals turning.

 How to overcome the potential perils of indoor training

-As humans, we are relatively inefficient (roughly 22 – 25 per cent) at converting stored energy into power.
+As humans, we are relatively inefficient at converting stored energy into power.
 The remainder gets lost as heat, which has to go somewhere.
 When we ride outdoors our bodies keep cool through evaporative and convective heat loss.
 While riding indoors we are not moving through the air, which leads to a rapid increase in core temperature and copious amounts of sweat covering the body.

 Riding indoors is one of the most mentally challenging aspects of training.
-Without the mental stimulation of routing and a passing landscape, it requires some real dedication to sit in one spot for what seems like an eternity.
+Without the mental stimulation of routing, bike control and a passing landscape, it requires some real dedication to sit in one spot for hours on end.

 Solution: Indoor cycling apps.
 Zwift, for example, has provided everyone with access to a platform that introduces a good level of entertainment.
 Sign up for a small fee and reap the rewards of group training rides, explore the various courses, challenge for a KOM or try to keep up with one of the many WorldTour pros using the platform.
 RGT allows you to replicate real courses using its Magic Roads feature - which is great for hyper-specific event preparation.
 Alternatively, watch the latest 'cross race while following your TrainerRoad session, or jump into Wahoo SUF and you'll be given real first-person racing footage to keep your mind focussed while your legs suffer.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.